toto-a/toto-a.github.io/_posts/2024-03-20-Introduction-to-Diffusion.md

 So the difference between $$ELBO$$ and our evidence is strictly non negative, thus the $$ELBO$$ can never exceed our evidence and is a valid lower bound.

-Now let's look more closely at what is this ELBO and
+Now let's look more closely at what is this ELBO.

 By Bayes theorem, we can develop our ELBO to look like :
 $$ELBO(x)=\mathbb{E_{q_{\phi}(z|x)}} \Big[ \log \dfrac{p_{\theta}(x,z)}{q_{\phi}(z|x)} \Big]$$